kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 ## Objectives

-* Install a single master Kubernetes cluster or [high availability cluster](/docs/setup/production-environment/tools/kubeadm/high-availability/)
+* Install a single control-plane Kubernetes cluster or [high-availability cluster](/docs/setup/production-environment/tools/kubeadm/high-availability/)
 * Install a Pod network on the cluster so that your Pods can talk to each other